 - Get a better filter.
 A filter with a higher MERV (minimum efficiency reporting value) can help to keep more irritants out of the air.
 Consult with a technician to make sure your new filter won’t interfere with your airflow.

 - Upgrade to a whole-home filtration system.
 A whole-home filtration system uses a filter with a larger surface area to trap more contaminants, like mold spores and pet dander, than standard air filters can.

 - Choose an electronic unit.
 An electronic air purifier uses an ionization process to charge particles in the air so that they cling onto metal plates inside of the system, which you’ll have to clean off from time to time.
 You can also get a UV light system for your HVAC system that specifically targets germs like bacteria.

-If your allergies are acting up inside of your Arlington home, call Cool Tech Mechanical today for our award-winning customer service.
+If your allergies are acting up inside of your HVAC repair Arlington TX home, call Cool Tech Mechanical today for our award-winning customer service.